charon25/EchoProgrammingLanguage/README.md

 ```

 When a sound gets back to the source, it is absorbed and destroyed.
 At every instruction, the audio source can receive up to 4 different sounds.
 The intensities of those sounds are added up (modulo 256) and this sum is called the "sound sum" and used in some instructions.

-When a sound is created, it starts one unit after the source, and only starts to move after the next instruction.

 ### Walls